By David Forest, editor, Strategic Investor

-First off, start by ignoring claims made by mining company executives that are not derived from, at the minimum, drill results.
+First off, ignore claims made by mining company executives that are not derived from, at the minimum, drill results.

 I like to focus on companies that have tested their geological theories with a drill program and come up with logical results.
-I’ll then get a second opinion from a consulting geologist who will verify the company’s interpretation of the data.
+Then, I get a second opinion from a consulting geologist who will verify the company’s interpretation of the data.

 Bottom line: when it comes to property, make sure that you are investing in companies that are chasing elephant-sized deposits.

 Paper – Don’t Catch That Falling Knife!